ryancdickson/chromerootprogram/policy.md

 **Before** **February 15, 2026**, CA Owners with a CA included in the Chrome Root Store whose corresponding PKI hierarchy does not adhere to the above requirements MAY, at their own discretion:

 1. Apply with a new dedicated TLS server authentication PKI hierarchy (recommended to be completed **before** **September 15, 2025**).
-2. Convert a “multi-purpose” root included in the Chrome Root Store to be dedicated to TLS server authentication by either revoking and/or re-issuing certificates that do not satisfy the above requirements.
+2. Convert a "multi-purpose" root included in the Chrome Root Store to be dedicated to TLS server authentication by either revoking and/or re-issuing certificates that do not satisfy the above requirements.
 3. Request for the removal of non-TLS server authentication hierarchies from the Chrome Root Store.
 4. Pursue other solutions as they deem appropriate and compliant with this policy.